AlternativesProduct-Market FitSurvey ToolsMeasurement

 • Casual users of your product who signed up once but don’t really use your product: 15% “very disappointed”

-That’s where segmentation comes in.
-And there are tools that can help you with this.
+That is where segmentation comes in, and there are tools that can help you with it.

 What to Look for in a PMF Survey Tool